yrs147/cling-ably/README.md

 ## Overview
-Cling is a real-time CLI chat application designed to bridge language barriers by connecting people from different parts of the world.
-It leverages the power of the OpenNMT ArgoTranslate machine learning model for real-time message translation.
-Cling is built on the `Ably Realtime Framework`.
+Cling is a real-time CLI chat application designed to bridge language barriers by connecting people from different parts of the world and enabling them to collaborate without worrying about the language barrier.
+It leverages the power of the OpenNMT ArgoTranslate machine-learning model for real-time message translation and the `Ably Realtime Framework` for a seamless communication experience.

 ### Supported Languages
-Cling supports the following languages with their language codes:
+Cling supports the following languages :
 - **English (en)**
 - **Hindi (hi)**
 - **French (fr)**